connect2brain/mtms/README.md

 Other features, such as the Python and MATLAB APIs to control the mTMS device, are documented on a web page, to which there is a link on the computer desktop ("mtms documentation" icon).

+## Known Differences Between Installations

+For site-specific configurations and known issues, see the [Known Differences](docs/source/markdown/known-differences.md) document.